By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-Himalayan and sea salts
+Himalayan pink and sea salts

 With its variety of fresh herbs, fruits and veggies, tabbouleh needs very little additional seasoning, hence just some fresh ground Himalayan or sea salt as a simple finishing touch.
 I like both Himalayan and sea salts because they offer a wide variety of trace minerals that aren’t found in regular table salt; Himalayan salt is said to contain all 84 minerals that the human body needs!

-Often called a “pseudo-grain,” quinoa is really a seed that boasts higher protein content than bulger wheat and other whole grains, as well as fiber, B-vitamins and minerals like magnesium and potassium.
+Often called a “pseudo-grain,” quinoa is really a seed that boasts higher protein content than bulgur wheat and other whole grains, as well as fiber, B-vitamins and minerals like magnesium and potassium.
 It is considered “a complete protein” because it contains all 20 amino acids, making it an ideal staple food for vegetarians and vegans.
 Quinoa’s protein, fat and fiber content help balance its carb content, as will the olive oil and fiber-rich veggies in this tabbouleh recipe – an important relationship when it comes to keeping blood sugar levels in a healthy zone.

 In fact, choosing foods and food combinations that won’t spike your blood sugar is a primary aspect of my PAMM (Pan-Asian Modified Mediterranean) Diet.
 This, and it’s nutrient content, are why quinoa tabbouleh fits right in with the PAMM plan.
 (If you’d like to learn more about PAMM, check out this free ebook.)